-Your childcare is your livelihood and your passion.
+As a center owner, your childcare is your livelihood and your passion.
 Seeing its success is important to you.
-To help you get there, here are three steps to developing a successful childcare center.
+To help you get there, here are three steps to continue as a developing childcare center.

-While childcare centers are unique businesses and have nuances to them, you can still learn from other business owners about how they manage their business.
-Learn from other businesses how they do their marketing, where they post job openings, how they manage their finances and more.
+Discuss your childcare center with other childcare business owners but also other types of businesses.
+While operating a childcare center is a unique business with nuances, you can still learn from other business owners.
+These other business owners can share how they manage their business.
+Learn from other businesses how they do their marketing.
+Also ask about where they post job openings.
+Find out more about how they manage their finances.

 By learning from other local and successful businesses, you can ensure your childcare center is reaching its full potential.
 It’s easy to get blindsided to the specific struggles and challenges that childcare centers face and ignore the larger business aspects that need tending to.